pschanely/CrossHair/doc/source/limitations.rst

 Limitations
 ***********

-A (wildly incomplete) list of present limitations.
+A (possibly incomplete) list of limitations.
 Some of these will be lifted over time (your help is welcome!);
 some may never be lifted.